ATA's 7th Birthday Logo

 But the questions we always get are: How are the Topical Checklists produced?
 What do some of the items mean?
 Well, it really is magic and a team effort.
 Dom Sgro, my compadre, is responsible for entering all the new stamps listed in Linn’s Stamp News each month.
 He hunts for pictures of the stamps to try and find every possible topic on every stamp.
 Some are simple – there’s only a tiger’s face on the stamp – some are more complicated and can have up to 21 different topics on them!
 I mean, have you looked at some of those souvenir sheets lately?
 Some have more items than the Sistine Chapel.

 So, if Dom does the heavy lifting by adding all those new stamps each month, what do I do?
 Well, that’s a great question and, hopefully, by the time we make it through this article, we can both answer it.
-The short answer to start with is that I am responsible for updating all the checklists when our members send in requests, corrections or suggestions for a new topic to atachecklists@gmail.com.
+The short answer to start with is that I am responsible for updating all the checklists when our members send in requests, corrections or suggestions for a new topic.
 Here’s an example of a combined request from one a member: tigers, elephants, flowers and hats.

 As you can see, this request is to update several topics at once.
 Now I get to put on my detective hat and hunt through the 420,000 stamps in our database to find the stamps to update.
 But hey, I always wanted to be like Sherlock Holmes!